 ESFP personalities are very observant, able to notice and respond to someone’s distressed emotional state.
 As planning and long-term thinking are often their weakest personality traits, ESFPs may be inferior strategists and planners, but they are very well equipped to provide practical advice and emotional support.

-The main weakness for many ESFPs is their spontaneity, which can lead to superficiality and forgetfulness, with more emphasis on quick satisfaction, but not their obligations and duties.
+The main weakness for many ESFPs is their spontaneity, which can lead to superficiality and forgetfulness.
+They place more emphasis on quick satisfaction than they do on their obligations and duties.
 ESFPs are also likely to do their best to ignore potential conflicts instead of dealing with them head-on.